dotnet/runtime/docs/workflow/testing/viewing-jit-dumps.md

 This document is intended for people interested in seeing the disassembly, GC info, or other details the JIT generates for a managed program.

-To make sense of the results, it is recommended you also read the [Reading a JitDump](../botr/ryujit-overview.md#reading-a-jitdump) section of the RyuJIT Overview.
+To make sense of the results, it is recommended you also read the [Reading a JitDump](/docs/design/coreclr/botr/ryujit-overview.md#reading-a-jitdump) section of the RyuJIT Overview.

 ## Setting up our environment

 The first thing to do is setup the .NET Core app we want to dump.
 Here are the steps to do this, if you don't have one ready:

+* Cd into `src/coreclr`
-* Perform a release build of the CoreCLR repo by passing `release` to the build command.
+* Perform a release build of the runtime by passing `release` to the build command.
 You don't need to build tests, so you can pass `skiptests` to the build command to make it faster.
 Note: the release build can be skipped, but in order to see optimized code of the core library it is needed.
-* Perform a debug build of the CoreCLR repo.
+* Perform a debug build of the runtime.
 Tests aren't needed as in the release build, so you can pass `skiptests` to the build command.
 Note: the debug build is necessary, so that the JIT recognizes the configuration knobs.
 * Install the (latest) [.NET CLI](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/dogfooding.md), which we'll use to compile/publish our app.
 * `cd` to where you want your app to be placed, and run `dotnet new console`.
 * Modify your `csproj` file so that it contains a RID (runtime ID) corresponding to the OS you're using in the `<RuntimeIdentifier>` tag.
 For example, for Windows 10 x64 machine, the project file is: